JuliaLang/www.julialang.org/soc/ideas-page.md

 If there's no directly relevant package, you could also start your own to begin prototyping your idea.
 It's not an absolute requirement, but a few lines of real code will really bolster an application.

+Talking to others in the community is also a good way to get introduced to potential mentors.
+If you've spoken to someone who has agreed to mentor, let us know, but it's not a requirement for the application.

 **Table of Contents**

 Please also see the [Juno project page](https://github.com/JunoLab/atom-julia-client/blob/master/projects.md) for ideas related to Julia tooling.